Paul Muni Comes to America, Lives & Breathes Acting, Is a Master of Stage Makeup, Loves His Wife, & Never Plays the Same Character Twice.

 He’s from Austria-Hungary

-Well, that’s an oversimplification with the ever-changing map of Eastern Europe over the years.
-Muni was born Frederich Meshilem Meir Weisenfreund (say that ten times fast!) on September 22, 1895 in Lemberg, Galicia.
+That’s an oversimplification with the ever-changing map of Eastern Europe over the years, but Paul Muni was born Frederich Meshilem Meir Weisenfreund on September 22, 1895 in Lemberg, Galicia.
 Today, that’s Lviv, Ukraine.
-Culturally, Muni identified with his Jewish heritage more than anything else, and spoke Yiddish fluently.
+Culturally, Muni identified with his Jewish heritage more than anything else, and he spoke Yiddish fluently.
 He did not learn English until his family moved to London, and then the United States, in 1902.
-Muni was the only one of the three Muni boys, or his parents, who learned to speak “American” English without an accent.
+Of the Muni family, which included Paul, his parents, and two brothers, he was the only one who learned to speak “American” English without an accent.

-Muni’s parents were actors.
+Muni’s parents were both actors.
 They had been actors in “the old country,” and continued their profession when the family moved to New York, and then Chicago.
 Muni’s father wanted all of his sons to learn the violin and become musicians, a “respectable profession.”
 But Muni was stage struck, and by the age of 8, he was appearing in Yiddish Theater productions with his parents.
-From this tender age, there was nothing else he wanted to do.
-Although he did get crazy good at the violin!
+Although Paul Muni did become an accomplished violinist, from this tender age, all he wanted to do was act.

 Though he detested the comparison, Muni was often likened to Lon Chaney for his ability to completely transform himself behind the physical mask of a role.
-Muni did this with his own stage make-up expertise.
+Muni did this with his own stage makeup expertise.
 In fact, Muni’s break through role on Broadway was playing an 80-year-old man in 1926’s We Americans.
-He was 30 years old!

-Such were Muni’s skills as a make-up artist, reviewers of the play actually believed this character was played by an old man!
+Muni’s skills as a makeup artist were so great, reviewers of the play actually believed his character was played by an old man.
 One critic, so thoroughly convinced that Muni was in fact an elderly gentleman after seeing his performance, lamented:

 “What an outrage that this old man should have spent a lifetime waiting to appear on Broadway!”